-- 3.8.2 Extrapolation should allow for the continuation of any observed trend and, unless there is no trend, unchanging parameters should not be assumed as term, moneyness or credit quality become more extreme.
-On occasions, it may be most appropriate to extrapolate along a curve with a turning point if justified by recent market price observation or underlying economic theory.
-Any choice between alternative parameters for extrapolation should be justified. - 3.8.3 Where the longest quoted prices may themselves have been extrapolated or are not based on recent trades then the adequacy of the extrapolation relative to the preceding guidance should be considered and adjusted if non-compliant. - 3.8.4 If option prices are not available on a particular index at certain durations but are available on an index which may share some similar characteristics, an appropriately adapted parameterisation to that second index may be used. - 3.8.5 For any asset class, calibration should be adjusted to allow for changes in the volatility where there is bias relative to the index used (e.g. a territorial bias relative to an international index or a sector bias relative to a national index) or where there are individual large holdings. - 3.8.6 If over the counter hedging assets are held by the firm then these can be used in the calibration exercise if they closely match the liabilities.
+- 3.8.6 If over the counter hedging assets are held by the firm then these can be used in the calibration exercise if they closely match the liabilities.
 The calibration to such assets should be performed recognising the guidance given in section 3.7 above. - 3.9 Where more than one asset class is being modelled stochastically it is necessary to make assumptions about dependencies between the different asset classes (this may include dependencies between asset classes in different economies).
 Where implied correlations cannot be obtained due to the absence of a deep and liquid market in this type of instrument it is appropriate to calibrate a model to correlations based on historic averages.
 Historic averages should be adjusted to reflect available data on implied correlation spreads or economic reasoning with any such adjustment being justified.
 If a firm holds options hedging a guarantee which imply certain correlations, then these correlations may be used to calibrate the model provided the options hedge a significant proportion of the guarantees valued by the model. - 3.10 Where the definition of the 'risk-free rate' parameter or 'risk-free curve' for the valuation of the insurance liabilities (see in particular paragraph 4.1.3 of GN45) differs from that implicit in the market price of otherwise relevant options, it may no longer be possible to demonstrate market consistency by direct comparison between the observable market values of particular assets and the values generated for the same options by the liability valuation approach.
 In such cases a two stage approach to the demonstration of market consistency may be appropriate.
 In the first stage relatively simple closed form solutions may be parameterised to match the market value of observable options using a consistent discount rate, frequently the swap rate.
 These closed form solutions and the same parameters should then be reused with the discount rate adjusted to match the selected risk-free rate or curve to establish theoretical market values consistent with the definition of risk-free used in the valuation of the liabilities.
 These theoretical market values can then be used to validate the market consistency of the liability valuation approach by confirming that the liability approach adequately reproduces those theoretical market values.
-Alternative approaches such as the calibration of two scenario files (one using a market practice based definition of the discount rate, such as swap rates, and the other maintaining all parameters, but replacing the discount rate with the selected risk-free definition) may be used, but regard should be had as to whether the level of transparency given by such approaches is sufficiently high.

-3.11 IPRU(INS) Appendix 9.4A 6(4)(a)(iii) requires the completion of a table of values of specified assets as calculated by the stochastic model used for the purposes of PRU 7.4.
-This should be done using the same parameterisation of a closed-form model or the same set of simulations for a Monte Carlo approach used to value the liabilities, even though a model calibrated to a risk-free rate (as defined in GN45) will not exactly reproduce market-observable prices for the specified assets.
+Alternative approaches such as the calibration of two scenario files (one using a market practice based definition of the discount rate, such as swap rates, and the other maintaining all parameters, but replacing the discount rate with the selected risk-free definition) may be used, but regard should be had as to whether the level of transparency given by such approaches is sufficiently high. - 3.11 Where it is required that a table of values of specified assets is calculated by the stochastic model, this should be done using the same parameterisation of a closed-form model or the same set of simulations for a Monte Carlo approach used to value the liabilities, even though a model calibrated to a risk-free rate (as defined in GN45) will not exactly reproduce market-observable prices for the specified assets.